 The 22-member advisory committee voted on May 11, 2023, that the safety and efficacy results from ARS Pharma’s clinical trials were sufficient to recommend neffy’s approval for adults and children weighing 66 pounds or more.

 The panel voted 16 to 6 to recommend approval of the 2-milligram epinephrine spray for adults, and 17 to 5 to recommend it for children.
 The FDA, which often follows the recommendations of its expert panels, is expected to make its decision in mid-2023.
+[Update: In June, the FDA extended its review deadline until September 2023.]

 Several of the experts who voted in favor of the nasal spray reminded their colleagues of the families and patients with food allergies.
 During a public comment period, parents and teens spoke emotionally about terrifying experiences with anaphylaxis and with auto-injector fears.
 They also spoke of the relief they’d feel having a needle-free option to treat allergic emergencies.